ManuelElizaldi/SisyphusCorner/Writing/Technical/Reshaping my relationship AI My AI Experiment - Learning Game Development - Part 1.md

 Why are we talking so nicely to the AI?
 I do not know.
 But I much rather do this than to risk a 'Terminator' scenario.

 *I love this idea, it needs some polishing, but overall I like where its going:*
 I went ahead and added extra details to fine tune the strategy for me.
 I have tackled monumental tasks before and I am aware that the task its self is not the whole challenge.

-Whenever you are trying to better yourself or learn a new skill, the mental health aspect of it comes into play to test your spirit.
+The mental part of a challenge is equally if not harder than the skill you are trying to learn.

  I am not new to my mind creating doubts and believing false ideas of myself.
 I am well aware that a new frame of mind is needed.
 So I decided to add extra details to this prompt, with hopes of reducing the obstacles in this journey.

 Here is my revised prompt: